frederic-perez/AmE-dictionary/data/dictionary.md

 __fluff__ _n_ :four::hammer: __4__ _informal_ A mistake, esp in speaking or reading lines or performing music. _I am talking about the tools in my real-life, absolutely ZERO-fluff kinda way._
 __fluffy slippers__ _n_ :camera:
 __fluffy__ _adj_ :three::hammer: _Fluffy omelets and giant salads._
-__fluke__ _n_ :nine::mega: /fluːk/ An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
+__fluke__ _n_ :nine::m::mega: /fluːk/ An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
 __fluky__ _adj_
 __flummox__ _vt_ :nine::m::dart: /FLUM-uks/ (flummoxed) To confuse; perplex. _Syn_ baffle, bewilder, nonplus, puzzle _The game was designed to flummox its players, presenting them with a series of complex riddles._ _Why the error message kept popping up flummoxed the computer tech._
 __flummoxed__ _adj_ :three: /ˈflʌməkst/ Perplexed or bewildered. _He became flummoxed and speechless._
 __flung__ _v_ :two::hammer:
 __flunk__ _v_ :three: To fail an exam or a course of study. _John flunked maths._
-__flunky__ _n_ :five: (flunkie) __1a__ A liveried servant.
+__flunky__ _n_ :seven: (flunkie) __1a__ A liveried servant.
 A person of unquestioning obedience. _Syn_ stooge, yes-man _I liked the play, but I felt that the character of Joe was too much of a flunky, always trying to please Roger and never standing up for himself._ __b__ One performing menial or miscellaneous duties. _You’re just another flunkie for the state._
 __fluorescent__ _adj, n_ :mute:[fluores~~c~~ent]
 __fluoridation__ _n_ The addition of a fluoride to the water supply (to prevent dental decay). _Syn_ fluoridization
 __flurry > in a flurry__